Picture and Multimedia Editor, NPR

 Most people think that multi-tasking is finished when you quit your college waitressing job, however, at Career Contessa we know that the true juggling begins after you flip the tassel.
 Coburn Dukehart, 37, is no exception.
 As the Picture and Multimedia Editor for NPR, Coburn manages multiple priorities at once—all with picture-perfect execution.

 While it took an international journey to discover what suited her best, Coburn’s turning point came while attending grad school for visual storytelling.
 Since then, Coburn’s career path as a photo editor has taken her from the White House to NPR, with stops at two national newspapers along the way.
 Whether she’s out shooting in the field or editing at her desk, Coburn is continuing to pursue quality photojournalism in the 21st century.

 In a place where the job is constantly changing with the 24-hour news cycle, Coburn is all at once a teacher, editor, visual storyteller and Career Contessa, and, perhaps most importantly, a student.
 She teaches us that you never stop learning, no matter what stage your career is in.
-Read the full story below

-copy & photos: Mallory Benedict
+Copy: Mallory Benedict

 Let’s start at the beginning.
 What was your first job out of college?

 My first job out of college was an internship in London working for a scientific publishing company.
 My job was page layout and copy editing of scientific articles in PageMaker.
 I made sure that there were no paragraph breaks or “widows” in the layout.
 I also scanned photos and inserted them into the articles.
 I was there on a six-month work visa through the BUNAC exchange program.

 Did you always know what direction you wanted to take your career?
 How did you learn about Photojournalism as a career?